ellatrix/rename-wp-login/readme.txt

 Either go to your MySQL database and look for the value of `whl_page` in the options table, or remove the `wps-hide-login` folder from your `plugins` folder, log in through wp-login.php and reinstall the plugin.

 On a multisite install the `whl_page` option will be in the sitemeta table, if there is no such option in the options table.

+= I'm locked out! =
+This case can come from plugins modifying your .htaccess files to add or change rules, or from an old WordPress MU configuration not updated since Multisite was added.

+First step is to check your .htaccess file and compare it to a regular one, to see if the problem comes from it.

 == Changelog ==